nasben64/super-system/README.md

 # GET /api/categories

-end point will list you al of the categories as an array of objects with the properies of
+This end point will list you all of the categories as an array of objects with the properies of

 - slug
 - description

 # GET /api/reviews

-end point with return an array of reviews objects with the following properies:
+This end point with return an array of reviews objects with the following properies:

 - owner which is the username for the user table
 - title